dr-Akari/qmk_firmware/docs/flashing.md

 ### `make` Targets

 * `:dfu-util`: Waits until an STM32 bootloader device is available, and then flashes the firmware.
-* `:dfu-util-split-left` and `:dfu-util-split-right`: Flashes the firmware as with `:avrdude`, but also sets the handedness setting in EEPROM.
+* `:dfu-util-split-left` and `:dfu-util-split-right`: Flashes the firmware as with `:avrdude`, but also sets the handedness setting in NVRAM (requires internal MCU NVRAM to be used).
 This is ideal for Proton-C-based split keyboards.
 * `:st-link-cli`: Allows you to flash the firmware via the ST-Link CLI utility, rather than dfu-util.
 Requires an ST-Link dongle.
 * `:st-flash`: Allows you to flash the firmware via the `st-flash` utility from [STLink Tools](https://github.com/stlink-org/stlink), rather than dfu-util.
 Requires an ST-Link dongle.